ryoy531/Asm2sv/README.md

 <br></br>

 ## Tutorial
-Here, we would like to show the usages of command options based on tutorial dataset.
-Please obtain it via [Daizu-net](https://daizu-net.dna.affrc.go.jp/ap/top)
+Basic usage of Asm2sv is described below.
+Please obtain tutorial dataset<sup>[#1]</sup> via [LINK](https://daizu-net.dna.affrc.go.jp/public/asm2sv_tutorial_data_20230215.zip)

-The genome sequence data included in this tutorial originate from previously published data of other research groups.
-To use them as tutorial data, we have modified data to reduce file sizes.
-Please note that these files are different from the original ones.
+<sup>[#1] The genome sequence data included in this tutorial originate from previously published data of other research groups.
+We have modified them to reduce the file sizes.
+Please note that these files are different from the original ones.</sup>